bratislava/bratislava.github.io/docs/recipes/graphql-codegen-setup.md

 We're using [graphql-request plugin](https://www.graphql-code-generator.com/plugins/typescript/typescript-graphql-request)

+> If you are joining an existing project and not setting up a new one, you can jump ahead to [Generating and using queries](#generating-and-using-queries)

 ## Project setup

 Decide where your `.graphql` files will live, and where your client & types should be generated.
 Usually we use `/graphql/index.ts` for the client and `/graphql/queries/**/*.graphql` for both queries and mutations.
 With this setup, our `codegen.yml` in our frontend (i.e. Nextjs) root looks like this: